Winter wildlife at Croome

 Enjoy a few moments sitting in the Grotto near the island at the lakeside.
 An ideal spot to watch the many wildfowl with swans, Canada geese, ducks, moorhens and coots.

-As dusk approaches the elusive deer sometimes creep out from the hedgerows to venture into the parkland.
+The elusive deer sometimes creep out from the hedgerows to venture into the parkland.